phpMussel/phpMussel/readme.txt

    What it does: Disables ("locks out") all browser-side controls.
 This should
-                 be used if you suspect that either of your passwords have been compromised (this can happen if you're using these controls from a computer which is not secure or not trust). controls_lockout works by creating a file, controls.lck, in your vault, which phpMussel will check for before performing any commands of any kind.
+                 be used if you suspect that either of your passwords have been compromised (this can happen if you're using these controls from a computer which is not secured and/or not trusted). controls_lockout works by creating a file, controls.lck, in your vault, which phpMussel will check for before performing any commands of any kind.
 Once this happens, to reenable